Valencia Airport

-Valencia Airport (Aeropuerto de Valencia, Aeroport de València) (IATA: VLC, ICAO: LEVC), also known as Manises Airport, is the tenth-busiest Spanish airport in terms of passengers and second in the region after Alicante.
+Valencia Airport (Aeropuerto de Valencia, Aeroport de València) (IATA: VLC, ICAO: LEVC), also known as Manises Airport, is the tenth-busiest Spanish airport in terms of passengers and second in the Valencian Community after Alicante.
 It is situated 8 km west of the city of Valencia, in Manises.
 The airport has flight connections to about 20 European countries and 8.53 million passengers passed through the airport in 2019.

 History

+The Valencia Airport opened in 1933, and had its first regular flight the following year.

 The airport is the main base of Iberia's regional carrier Air Nostrum.
 Irish low-cost airline Ryanair used the airport as a hub since 2007 but decided to close it in November 2008 following a dispute over subsidies by the airport authorities.
-Since then the airline has continued to operate out of Valencia but as a relatively large destination airport, and not a base.
+Since then the airline has continued to operate out of Valencia and reopened base in 2011.

-Valencia's first transatlantic flight, a Delta Air Lines Boeing 757 from New York City's JFK Airport, landed in June 2009.
-The route operated every summer until Delta announced in late 2012 that it would withdraw from the Spanish city the following year; the airline attributed its decision to the flight's poor financial performance and to rising fuel costs.
+Delta Air Lines inaugurated a route to New York City, Valencia's first transatlantic service, in June 2009.
+It operated the flight with a Boeing 757.
+The company initially planned to fly year-round to New York.
+A few weeks after the maiden flight, however, Delta decided to make the service seasonal due to low ticket sales.
+It ultimately severed the link in September 2012 because of poor demand and rising fuel costs.
+In June 2025, Air Transat will begin seasonal flights to Montreal.

 Facilities

 Terminal

 Valencia Airport consists of a single terminal that has been built in three stages which are directly connected to each other.
-The landside hall consists of three check-in areas: 1-12 is the newest one with the airport station beneath it, 13-42 is the oldest main building with a currently derelict upper floor, 43-56 is the largest annex housing most airlines.
+The landside hall consists of three check-in areas: 1-12 is the newest one with the airport station beneath it, 13-42 is the oldest main building with a currently derelict upper floor, and 43-56 is the largest annex, housing most airlines.
 A single central security area leads to the airside with gates 1-22, with gates 1-4 being the newest area designated for non-Schengen flights.
 Gates 12-22 are located in a separate hall designated as a regional terminal that opened in time for the 2007 America's Cup which allows walk-boarding, mainly for flights by Iberia Regional and low-cost carriers.
 Some of the gates are equipped with jet bridges.
-The airside area features several food outlets and shops, however Starbucks and Burger King have been closed for good in the wake of the COVID-19 pandemic.
+The airside area features several food outlets and shops.